Jule Romans is the author of "Take Advice From Shakespeare" and other books of Shakespeare quote collections.

 Native prairie flowers are adaptable to a wide range of conditions and surprisingly versatile in the garden.
 Prairie flowers originally developed in the wide-open plains of North America.
-They coexisted with tall and short grasses, and found ways to thrive throughout the growing season, in all kinds of moisture levels and sun exposures.
+They coexisted with tall and short grasses, and they found ways to thrive throughout the growing season in all kinds of moisture levels and sun exposures.
 Creating prairie gardens is fun and easy when you use native plants.

 1. Prairie Flowers Are Adaptable

 The extensive root systems, tough stems, and super-hardy constitutions of prairie plants make them successful in a wide range of environments.
 These characteristics make prairie gardens an ideal choice just about anywhere.

 Prairie flowers can be grown in the city, in small mixed plantings, in formal garden beds, and in large and small meadows.

 Every prairie flower can be adapted to suit the needs of the individual gardener and the home garden.
 Choose native flowers in yellow, orange, blue, and white to add to your garden.